K4liber/subinterpreters/README.md

 ### What other programming languages can offer on the multi-core approach?

-`JavaScript`, similary as `Python`, is an interpreted language and does not require to compile before execution.
-One way to achieve concurrency in JavaScript is through the use of web workers, which are JavaScript scripts that run in the background and can perform tasks independently of the main thread.
+`JavaScript`, similary as `Python`, is an interpreted language.
+One way to achieve concurrency in JavaScript is through the use of `Web Workers`, which are JavaScript scripts that run in the background and can perform tasks independently of the main thread.

+`Web Workers` are more like `Python`'s multiprocessing in the sense that they both provide true concurrency for CPU-bound tasks by utilizing multiple cores.
+Web Workers create separate threads, while multiprocessing in Python creates separate processes.

+Communication between threads in `Python` can be done through shared memory or thread-safe data structures, while `Web Workers` only communicate through message passing, which limits the potential for race conditions and makes state management simpler at the cost of being potentially less efficient for certain kinds of data exchange.

 `C#` ...
 https://www.c-sharpcorner.com/UploadFile/1c8574/thread-safety369/